TheOdinProject/curriculum/JS101/DOM-manipulation.md

 });
 ```

-This works just fine, but any easier solution would be to utilize the "bubbling" mechanic of event propagation.
+This works just fine, but an easier solution would be to utilize the "bubbling" mechanic of event propagation.
 Everytime a event fires, it potentially goes through 3 phases:

 1. Capture Phase - the event checks all nodes along the branch from the window all the way down to the event.target checking for additional listeners. *This phase is turned off by default*.
 2. Target Phase - Checks event.target for an event listener.